spryker/spryker-docs/docs/ca/dev/monitoring/performance-and-availability-monitoring-via-new-relic.md

   - /docs/cloud/dev/spryker-cloud-commerce-os/monitoring/performance-and-availability-monitoring-via-new-relic.html
 ---

-New Relic delivers the end-to-end observability for all metrics, events, logs, and traces and delivers the ability to visualize, analyze, and troubleshoot your entire environment including network performance.
-You can easily view and analyze massive amounts of data, and gain actionable insights in real-time.
+New Relic APM delivers detailed traces that track the flow of requests through your Spryker application, providing visibility into performance bottlenecks, latency issues, and errors to help optimize and troubleshoot your application in real-time.

-For more information about New Relic, see [Get started with infrastructure monitoring](https://docs.newrelic.com/docs/infrastructure/infrastructure-monitoring/get-started/get-started-infrastructure-monitoring).
+For more information about New Relic APM, see [Improve your app performance with APM](https://docs.newrelic.com/docs/apm/new-relic-apm/getting-started/introduction-apm/).

-To get access to New Relic, provide a non-person email address via [support](https://spryker.force.com/support/s/).
-We will create a shared account for your team.
+To get access to New Relic, you need a paid New Relic subscription for your organization.
+The paid license can be purchased through Spryker.
+Contact your CSM to further explore this option!